 As of December 31, 2013, energy operations accounted for almost US$3.3bn, or 21%, of OFID’s cumulative commitments.
 These resources have been distributed among 85 countries for a diverse range of projects, from infrastructure and equipment provision to research and capacity building, among others.
 OFID considers both traditional and renewable energy sources to be viable and pursues both in the quest for solutions.

-In keeping with strategic priorities, the energy sector secured close to 30% of total approvals in 2012, receiving $382.6m for 27 operations benefiting 36 countries, the majority of them in Africa.
-The majority was comprised public sector lending (57%), followed by trade financing (25%) private sector financing (17%), and grants (1%).
+In keeping with strategic priorities, the energy sector accounted for one-quarter of total approvals in 2013, receiving US$384.9m for 28 operations benefiting 31 countries, the majority of them in Africa.

 The funds were channeled via a range of mechanisms, with the bulk going in public sector lending (70.0%), followed private sector financing (28.6%) and grants (1.4%).

 Public sector loans approved in 2013 will support the following projects/programs: